hannah-potgieter/infinity-and-p-Laplace-solvers/README.md

 ## Output

-Each example produces numerical solutions of the p‑Laplace problem on the specified domain, suitable for use as training data.
+Each example produces numerical solutions of the $p$‑Laplace problem on the specified domain, suitable for use as training data.
 Output formats and exact contents may vary between example sets.

 ---